LovesTha/LovesTha.github.io/_posts/2007-02-09-extended-practice-tournament.markdown

 **Round 4, Mat playing Mono Red - Burn, Land Destruction + Weenies:**

-This seemed to be a good matchup, land destruction doesn't seem to be strong against Affinity, even when some of it doubles as artifact removal.
+This seemed to be a good match up, land destruction doesn't seem to be strong against Affinity, even when some of it doubles as artifact removal.
 Mainly as we all know that 1 for 1 answers aren't good enough against affinity as it will just play out more threats than you can answer 1 for 1.
 So I won three pretty quick games, and managed to finish up 3-1.

 It was nice to go 3-1 and finish in third place with $24 of store credit.
 My first 'cash' prize :)